I took the Moon for a walk – Carolyn Curtis and Alison Jay

 It definitely falls on the ‘readability’ end of the debate activated by the latest Booker prize jury.
 But Stephen King doesn’t let words get in the way of a good story.
 Which is sometimes just what you need.

-Posted in Uncategorized | 1 Comment
+Posted in Books | 1 Comment